 fmt.Println(myTime)

-This is basically the inverse of the Format method.
+This is essentially the inverse of the Format method.

 parse uses the layout string to convert an input string to a time instance